 Young’s Dairy Farm

-Then it was off to Young’s Jersey Dairy Farm!
+No visit to Yellow Springs is complete without a trip to Young’s Jersey Dairy Farm.
 This is a working dairy farm that offers tons of activities for young and old.
-Stay for the milking of the cows, pet some farm animals or stop in the diner to grab some fresh fried cheese curds.
-Naturally, no visit would be complete with out some homemade ice cream! http://youngsdairy.com/
+Stay for the milking of the cows, pet some farm animals or stop in the diner to grab some freshly fried cheese curds.
+Naturally, no visit would be complete without some homemade ice cream!